28msec/28/README.md

 ## Installation

 Sign up and create an account at http://hq.28.io/account/register.
+A video tutorial that shows the 28 cli in action is available [here](https://youtu.be/NILlys4h7Fs?t=53s).
 Install Node.js and NPM for your system (Mac, Windows or Linux).
 And install the command line tool using:

 ```